A-N-M-Noor/LazyGo_WRO2025/src/README.md

 This time, software wise, we focused on a few specific aspects of the robot.
 Even though each member worked in different areas, we all had some goals in mind.
 For the software part, we wanted to make sure of the following things:
 - **Reliability:** The robot should be very reliable.
 It cannot behave randomly on different times.
 Even if the robot doesn't work the issues should be reproducable.
 Hence, we decided to use ROS2 because it enabled us to test individual parts of the robot and merge them into a robust piece of software.
 More on this [later...](#why-ros2)
-- **Accurate Range Sensor:** The distance calculations must be accurate and reliable in order for the softwer to meet our requirements.
+- **Accurate Range Sensor:** The distance calculations must be accurate and reliable in order for the software to meet our requirements.
 We need something more reliable that ultrasonic distance sensors.
 Therefore, we decided upon using a LiDAR.
-We choose RPLiDAR C1 because, well, it was the cheapest option!
+We chose RPLiDAR C1 because, well, it was the cheapest option!
 But considering the price, it performs really well.
-The output point cloude is very clean and noise free.
+The output point cloud is very clean and noise free.
 Only issue is that the scan rate is only 10Hz.
 But overall we believe it was a good decision.
 ROS2 was useful here as well as RPLiDAR has a existing ROS Package to use their LiDARs.
 - **Odometry:** We wanted to have accurate odometry calculation for the robot's movement.
 This was done using a fusion of IMU sensor values and motor encoder values.
 The detailed [algorithm](#odometry) is explained below.
 - **ESP32 as a 2nd Brain (Backbone!):** We cannot directly control the actuators from the Raspberry Pi.
 A regular microcontroller gives far more control over its GPIO pins than a Pi does.
 Currently, we are extensively using the ESP32 microcontroller's FreeRTOS feature to manage different tasks like keeping serial communication, reading sensor data, showing debug info on an OLED display, etc. Even though we initially wanted to use an ESP32 only for controlling the motors and getting sensor data, we later offloaded a few logic elements to the ESP as well.
 The tasks that require instant reaction—mainly the parking tasks—are handled mostly by the ESP32.
 - **Object Detection Issues:** From previous experience, we know that detection of the towers can be very tricky sometimes.
 Because we found the objects given during the international round to be very dark for the camera to properly detect them, we spent a lot of time thinking about a possible solution for this.
 In the end, we decided to use a lower FOV camera with a servo to directly look at a target object and detect its color.
 The [algorithm](#obstacle-round) for this is explained in detail below.
 - **Gazebo Simulation:** Due to academic reasons, the main programmer of our team, Noor, had to stay away from the team for a residential semester.
 During that time, he did not have access to the physical robot, which made it very difficult for him to program the logic for the robot.
 So he set up a Gazebo simulation environment and perfected the robot's logic there.
 When he finally had access to the robot, he implemented the code on the physical robot.
 ROS2 was very useful here as well.
 As Gazebo is compatible with ROS2, the same code used for the simulation could also be used for the robot as well.
+More on that [later...](#gazebo-simulation-and-its-role-in-our-development-workflow)

 ### Why ROS2